Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 Example of Source Data in Flat File Structure

 Now, your data is added to the Data Model / OLAP cube.
-You can use PowerPivot, create PivotTables pulling data from the Data Model, and use CUBE formulas.
+This enables you to (i) use PowerPivot, (ii) create PivotTables pulling data from the Data Model, and (iii) use CUBE formulas.

 Step 3: Insert a PivotTable Linked to the Data Model (PowerPivot)